Why This 70s Kitchen Needed A Makeover

 Updating Kitchen Table With Paint & Stain Makes A Big Impact

 Given the condition of the table, I opted to start the budget-friendly kitchen makeover by updating this table.
-You can read more about that table makeover here in this post.
+You can read more about that farm house table makeover with chalk paint and gel stain here in this post.
 I go into all the details in the post.
 But basically I updated that tabletop with gel stain and the table base and chairs with Dixie Belle chalk paint in Fluff, a farmhouse white color.
 We recovered the chair seats with a new fabric from Joanne’s Fabrics.
 And I stained and painted the benches with the same chalk mineral paint and gel stain.
 We were able to purchase a matching bench from Ashley furniture to replace two of the chairs that had some broken spindles.

 I am so much happier having 2 chairs and 2 benches.
 It really suits the kitchen and you can easily slide the benches under the table.
 Which is really nice if you need more floor space in the kitchen.
 If you have a kitchen table that is still functional and in good shape, don’t be afraid to go and give it a refresh.
 All it takes it some paint and stain to create a wonderful farmhouse finish.
 And new upholstery on chairs can also make a huge impact to your overall makeover.